-You can add ANYTHING as an ingredient.
-Make sure they are in small pieces are can be cooked quickly.
+You can add anything in as an ingredient.
+Just make sure they are in small pieces and can be cooked quickly.
 Prepare them small enough so it can be cooked within 2 minutes.

-Most of these ingredients can be found in local Asian grocery stores, but if you don't find some, add in anything you want to substitute it!
+Most of these ingredients can be found in local Oriental grocery stores, but if you can’t find some, add in anything you want as a substitute.

 Below are some of my favorites: